BarzinM/barzinm.github.io/_posts/odriod_setup.md

 1. Eject the SD card and put it in the Odroid and power it up.

-1. The user name and password for the image are respectively `root` and `odroid`.
+1. When you first install the mentioned Ubuntu image, the user name and password for the image are respectively `root` and `odroid`.
 If everything is OK then you should be able to ssh into it with

     ```bash
     $ ssh 192.168.0.30 -l root # Use the IP assigned to the board